-Certified Nursing Assistant (CNA) certification and Minnesota Department of Health (MDH) Nursing Assistant registration are required prior to starting the nursing program in the fall.
+Registered Nursing Assistant (NAR) course certification and Minnesota Department of Health (MDH) Nursing Assistant registration are required prior to starting the nursing program in the spring of your sophomore year.
 You need to provide documentation of the course name, location, and date of completion as well as documentation of verification of Minnesota Department of Health (MDH) Nursing Assistant registration.

 Colleges, hospitals, and Red Cross offices offer Certificate Programs in Nursing Assistance.
-Finding a CNA course, obtaining CNA certification, and registering with the MDH are your responsibility.
-If you plan to take a CNA course outside of Minnesota, please be sure to check that out with the Minnesota Department of Health Nursing Assistant Registry to make sure it is a course they will accept.
+Finding a NAR course, obtaining NAR certification, and registering with the MDH are your responsibility.
+If you plan to take a NAR course outside of Minnesota, please be sure to check that out with the Minnesota Department of Health Nursing Assistant Registry to make sure it is a course they will accept.

 The Minnesota Department of Health Nursing Assistant Registry has information about classes as well as reimbursement for training and testing (there is no processing fee for the Minnesota Registry, but there may be one from your state; processing may take up to 30 business days).

-According to the Financial Aid office at St. Olaf, students may choose to use loan funds to cover the costs of a CNA course.
+According to the Financial Aid office at St. Olaf, students may choose to use loan funds to cover the costs of a NAR course.
 The two complicating factors are:

-1) All of the loan funds would go through St. Olaf, even though the CNA course is not through St Olaf.
-Once the loan funds arrive at St. Olaf, if you have paid off your student account (meaning your balance is at $0.00 or you have a credit), you may use that money from your account to pay for the CNA course.
+- All of the loan funds would go through St. Olaf, even though the NAR course is not through St Olaf.
+Once the loan funds arrive at St. Olaf, if you have paid off your student account (meaning your balance is at $0.00 or you have a credit), you may use that money from your account to pay for the NAR course.